SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 .. _Initialization_SettingADefaultPropertyValueWithAClosureOrFunction:

-Setting A Default Property Value with a Closure or Function
+Setting a Default Property Value with a Closure or Function
 -----------------------------------------------------------

 If a stored property's default value requires some customization or setup,